MAK20202021/Course_Recommendations_ML_Capstone/README.md

 ## Discussion
-This exercise provides a better understanding of
+This exercise provides a better understanding of different recommender systems to recommend the users focasing on their profile or items those they choose or combination of both of them.